 d.
 Student appeals against an invalid or unreliable task determination e.
-Student appeals against 'N' determinations for non-completion of particular courses f.
-Student appeals against school decision in relation to illness / misadventure application
+Student appeals against 'N' determinations for non-completion of particular courses

 In the event of a task being deemed as invalid or unreliable a student or group of students may appeal this decision in writing to the Academic Review Panel within 2 school days.
 The decision of the panel is final.